phetsims/plinko-probability/README.md

 ```
 cd chipper
 npm install
-cd ../perennial
-npm install
 cd ../perennial-alias
 npm install
 cd ../plinko-probability
 npm install
 ```

-(3) Change directory to chipper `cd ../chipper/`, then transpile the code to JavaScript by running `node js/scripts/transpile.js --watch`
+(3) Change directory to chipper `cd ../chipper/`, then transpile the code to JavaScript by running `node js/scripts/transpile.js --watch`.
+This starts a file-watching process that will automatically transpile new or changed files.

-(4) Start an http-server
+(4) In a new terminal/command prompt, start an http-server

 (5) Open in the browser: `http://localhost/plinko-probability/plinko-probability_en.html` (You will probably need to modify this URL based on your HTTP port and relative path.)